 Westpac's ordinary shares are also quoted on the NZX, which is the main board equity security market operated by NZX Limited.
+Westpac also has subordinated notes quoted on the NZX Debt Market.
 As an overseas listed issuer in New Zealand, Westpac is deemed to satisfy and comply with the NZX Listing Rules, provided that it remains listed on the ASX and complies with the ASX Listing Rules.

-The ASX, through the ASXCGC Recommendations and the NZX, through the NZX Corporate Governance Best Practice Code, have adopted similar 'comply or explain' approaches to corporate governance.
-The ASXCGC Recommendations may, however, materially differ from the corporate governance rules and the principles of NZX's Corporate Governance Best Practice Code.
+The ASX, through the ASXCGC Recommendations and the NZX, through the NZX Corporate Governance Code, have adopted similar 'comply or explain' approaches to corporate governance.
+The ASXCGC Recommendations may, however, materially differ from the corporate governance rules and the principles of NZX's Corporate Governance Code.